A 10-year-old girl and a toddler were killed in Chicago gun violence - KTVZ

 A 10-year-old girl and a toddler were killed in Chicago gun violence

-A toddler and a 10-year-old child were killed in two separate incidents of gun violence in Chicago this weekend.
+A toddler and a 10-year-old were killed in separate incidents of gun violence in Chicago over the weekend.

-The 10-year-old girl died from her injuries on Sunday after she was shot in the head by a stray bullet that came through the window of her Logan Square home Saturday night, Chicago police said.
-She was transported to John H. Stroger Hospital where she later died, police told CNN.
+The 10-year-old girl died from her injuries Sunday after she was shot in the head by a stray bullet that came through the window of her Logan Square home Saturday night, Chicago police said.
+She was transported to John H. Stroger Jr. Hospital, where she later died, police told CNN.

 The mother was driving south on Halsted Street near 60th Street in Englewood with her toddler son in a child seat in the back of the car when a vehicle pulled up alongside their car and started shooting into it, Chicago police told CNN.
 The mother then drove to St. Bernard Hospital, where her son was pronounced dead.